 Sarah Stefana Smith, Flag to the Abyss No. 3, 2022 (detail)

-Sarah Stefana Smith: Willful Matters is sponsored in part by The Maslow Family Foundation.
+Co-Created The Artist in the Age of Intelligent Machines is sponsored in part by the Maslow Family Foundation.
 Hospitality sponsors, Lake Champlain Chocolates, Farrell Distributing, and Prophecy Wines.